mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

   wc -l Traffic_Violations.csv
   ```    `grep`.

 - Check for the range of years.
-The second field is `Date of Stop`.
-This check
-  was supposed to find the range of years in the file.
-Instead, it showed a large
-  number of bad data entries.

   ```bash
   cut -f 2 -d"," < Traffic_Violations.csv | cut -f3 -d'/' | sort -u
   ```

+The second field is `Date of Stop`.
+This check was supposed to find the range of
+years in the file.
+Instead, it showed a large number of bad data entries.

 When you encounter problems like this, you can try to fix the bad fields, you
 can drop those rows entirely, or you can code around the problems later.
-You
+When
-will need to decide what's best based on your data and the questions you want to
+you run your own study, you will need to decide which approach is best based on
+your data and the questions you want to answer.
-answer.

 ### File format issues

-The input file is a csv file.
-That could mean 'character separated values' or
+The traffic violations file is a csv file.
+That csv could mean 'character
-'comma separated values'.
+separated values' or 'comma separated values'.

-In the traffic violations file, commas are supposed to be reserved characters
+In the traffic violations file, the commas are supposed to be reserved
-that separate the fields in each row.
-But, commas are used within fields as
+characters that separate the fields in each row.
+But, commas are used within
-normal punctuation and as field separators.
-Even worse, the use of commas within
+fields as normal punctuation and as field separators.
+Even worse, the use of
-fields is inconsistent.
+commas within fields is inconsistent.

 The different usage makes parsing the file tricky.
 For example, in some rows the
 subagency (usually a geographic designation) sometimes has a comma in its name.